imikimi/art-ery-pusher/README.md

 #### Config

-ArtEryPusher uses the standard ArtSuite config system.
-There are many places you can set your config:
+ArtEryPusher uses the standard ArtSuite config system (currently in declared in Art.Foundation).
+The config path is "Art.Ery.Pusher."
+You can see all configurable options in: source/Art/Ery/Pusher/Config.coffee.

+The ArtSuite config system allows you to set your config in whatever place is most convenient:

 Shell environment variables:
 ```shell